DannyBen/gondl/README.md

 	gondl get WIKI/AAPL

-Get 3 rows of data as JSON, and use API Key:
+Get 3 rows of data as JSON, and use an API Key:

 	gondl get WIKI/AAPL -r3 -fjson -kYOUR_KEY

-Save multiple symbols XML to file:
+Save multiple symbols as XML to a file:

 	gondl get WIKI/AAPL WIKI/CSCO -fxml -oOutFile.txt --rows 10

-Get list of symbols in a source:
+Get a list of symbols in a source:

 	gondl list WIKI --page 1 --per_page 10